Joshua-Noakes1/Teardown-nvenc/README.md

 ## Examples

-All tests have used the same test footage, 1171 Images in 4096 x 2160
+All tests used the same 1,171 images in a resolution of 4096 x 2160, they can be found [here on Google Drive](https://drive.google.com/file/d/12zOgIjnrMKXSaQHkm2yi_wz5wPzsnlfk/view?usp=sharing)